DottoXD/StatusMonitor-Client/README.md

 A free status monitor solution, used to monitor a machine's resources usage.
 Developed in NodeJS, this is an early version.
 You can selfhost a [statusmonitor-server](https://github.com/DottoXD/statusmonitor-server) instance and connect those 2, you will get a beautiful status page that shows your machines stats.

-# update 0.0.3
+# update 0.0.4
-+ added a swap usage monitor
-+ added a network usage monitor
-+ now using a better package to fetch stats
-+ improved response times
++ added an installer for vpses / dedis

 # features
 This project can currently monitor the ram usage, the cpu usage, the disk usage and the system uptime.